 Kale is a hot commodity these days and for good reason.
 This leafy green is positively overflowing with vitamins, minerals and antioxidants.
 One 100g serving contains two times your daily recommended intake of Vitamin C, three times your Vitamin A, and ten times your Vitamin K1, with large amounts of Vitamin B6, potassium, calcium, magnesium, copper and manganese.
 This power plant also contains fiber and protein.

 Prep tip: massage some torn kale leaves in a little olive oil to tenderize the tough leaves and make it salad-ready!
-You can also enjoy it in our Kale Ricotta Ravioli.

 Not only do broccoli florets act as tiny mops that soak up any delicious sauce you put in their general vicinity, but adding more of them to your diet can also help you slash your chances of getting cancer by as much as half.
 It’s also a great source of calcium, potassium, Vitamin C and beta-carotene.
 Translation?
 Broccoli helps strengthen your bones, blood, eyes and brain!